-The most common ones include bronze, titanium, nickel-based alloy, stainless steel fiber belt, and special alloyed powders, among others.
+The most common ones include bronze, titanium, nickel-based alloy, stainless steel fiber belt, and specially alloyed powders, among others.

-Bronze is ordinarily an alloy which consists of copper which has about 12-12.5% tin, in addition to other metals and non-metals.
+Bronze is ordinarily an alloy that consists of copper which has about 12-12.5% tin, in addition to other metals and non-metals.

 It is arguably the most common and also the lowest cost alloy metal that is used for sintered filters.

 The advantage of bronze as a sintered metal filter is that it provides higher strength, higher temperature applications, and better corrosion resistance.

 Stainless steel fiber, on the other hand, refers to steel alloy with a minimum of 10.5% chromium content by mass and a maximum of 1.2% carbon by mass.